decretist/Dissertation/Chapter0/chapter0.md

-most passages in the *Decretum* dealing with the legal status of Jews, particularly those dealing with forced conversion, were introduced only in the second recension.[^6] My goal was to see whether more such topics could be surfaced using MALLET, by topic modeling the first and second parts of the vulgate *Decretum*, topic modeling the first recension, and seeing what topics were left when the first recension topics were subtracted from the vulgate topics.
+most passages in the *Decretum* dealing with the legal status of Jews, particularly those dealing with forced conversion, were introduced only in the second recension.[^6] My goal was to see whether MALLET could surface more such topics, by topic modeling the first and second parts of the vulgate *Decretum*, topic modeling the first recension, and seeing what topics were left when the first recension topics were subtracted from the vulgate topics.
-While conceptually simple, this proved prohibitively difficult in practice.[^7]
+While simple in concept, this proved prohibitively difficult in practice.[^7]

-In July 2013, I was working at MITH, and following the DH 2013 conference at University of Nebraska-Lincoln (via Twitter, which was still at that time very much the town square of the Digital Humanities community), out of general interest rather than any sense that it might be relevant to my decision regarding a dissertation topic.
+In July 2013, I was working at MITH, and following the DH 2013 conference at University of Nebraska-Lincoln out of general interest rather than any sense that it might be relevant to my decision regarding a dissertation topic.
 One presentation in particular caught my attention: "Stylometry and the Complex Authorship in Hildegard of Bingen’s Oeuvre" by Mike